-Superannuation, or super, can be complex, and it affects all Australians throughout our working lives and into retirement.
-Super is important because it’s your future.
+Superannuation, can be complex, and it affects all Australians throughout our working lives and into retirement.
+It's important because it’s your future.

-Our Super Specialists can help you with all your superannuation questions.
+Our Super Specialists can help you with all your questions.

 Book an appointment today

 For most, superannuation starts when you start your first job, and it accumulates over time.
 If you change jobs, it can be easy to find yourself with more than one superannuation account.
-It's important to keep track of your super to avoid paying unnecessary fees and maximise your savings.
-We can help you find and consolidate your super.
+It's important to keep track of your accounts to avoid paying unnecessary fees and maximise your savings.
+We can help you find and consolidate your accounts.

-It’s a good idea to make additional contributions over and above the superannuation guarantee if you can.
-There are different ways you can contribute extra to your super and there are tax implications to consider.
-We can help you get the most from your super including associated tax benefits so that you can live better in retirement.
+It’s a good idea to make additional contributions over and above that paid by employers, if you can.
+There are different ways you can contribute extra to your super, but there are also important tax implications to consider.
+We can help you get the most from your situation including associated tax benefits so that you can live better in retirement.

 Employing people includes lots of obligations, including paying super.
-There are serious consequences for not complying with superannuation laws and obligations.
-We can help you to navigate superannuation, understand your obligations and keep good records.
+There are serious consequences for not complying with the relevant federal laws and obligations.
+We can help you to navigate your superannuation requirements, understand your obligations, and keep good records.

-We are here to assist clients with Super audits, super guarantee charge statements and amnesty rules.
+We are here to assist clients with Superannuation audits, Super Guarantee Charge (SGC) statements, and amnesty rules.

 For Self Employed

-You don't have to make super contributions to a super fund if you're self-employed.
+You don't have to make contributions to a superannuation fund if you're self-employed.
 However, you may want to consider it as a way of saving for your retirement, after all, you don't want to work all your life!
 There are tax benefits and concessions available if you do choose to make super contributions.
-We can help you to get set up with super, work out the best way of making contributions and how much.
+We can help you to get set up with a personal super account, work out the best way of making contributions, and work out how much.

 What about Self-Managed Super Funds?